open-sesame-escape/open-sesame-escape.github.io/content/rooms/ghost-chasers/index.md

 ## Ectoplasm Reveal Tool (Box 1)

-The players collet some tools they need for their task.
+The players collect some tools they need for their task.
+The first tool on the list is an "ectoplasm reveal tool."

 **Suggested Puzzle** The cutlery in the place settings on the dining table look normal.
 But on the [underside] of the knives are letters.
 The